sandiumenge/food_chatbot/README.md

 A Django-based chatbot web application that uses OpenAI's GPT models to interact with users about their favorite foods, simulates conversations between AI agents, and provides a REST API for querying vegetarian users.
 The project is containerized with Docker and designed for deployment on Azure App Service.

-This is a project done for the application process of the company Elephants in the Room.

 ## Structure